fho/rspamd-iscan/README.md

 ### rspamd-iscan

 rspamd-iscan is configured via a TOML configuration file.
-By default it is read from `/etc/rspamd-iscan/config.toml`, another location can be specified by the `--cfg-file` command line parameter.
+By default, it is read from `/etc/rspamd-iscan/config.toml`, another location can be specified by the `--cfg-file` command line parameter.

 Create a new configuration file with the following content and adapt it to your